Monday, April 26, 2010

 I suppose everyone gets tempted.
 After 3 weeks of not being allowed upstairs (where Koda used to sleep in our master bedroom), he succumbed to the siren's call of STAIRS.

 "Come up!
-Come up!"
+Come up!" she called.

 We just went out to get some pizza and based on Koda's track record of good behavior, we continued to let him have the entire downstairs floor to roam around as he pleased.
 We just barricaded the staircase.
 He had never seemed interested, nor tried to jump up on the baby gates to get a look beyond, so we thought we could trust him.